 Maintaining a Dynamic Management Framework

 As Chairman, I consider both the operation of the Board as a whole and the performance of individual Directors regularly.
-An internal evaluation of the Board led by the Company Secretary and myself has been carried out this year.
-Confidential questionnaires were completed by all Board members and the results discussed by the full Board.
+An internal evaluation of the Board led by the Company Secretary and myself was carried out last year.

 Responsibility for the overall leadership of the Group and setting the Group’s values and standards sits with the Board.
 BOTB is a customer facing and customer focussed organisation, seeking to deliver an excellent experience to everyone we serve.
 Our business is based heavily on trust and customer feedback is actively sought using independent third parties, including Feefo and Trustpilot, as well as through social media forums such as Facebook, Twitter, YouTube and Instagram.

 We strive to maintain the highest standards of probity, integrity and transparency in the operation of our competitions, in our financial affairs and whilst interacting with customers, staff, shareholders and other stakeholders.
 In line with our strategy, the Directors and senior management seek to provide an entrepreneurial culture for our employees, whilst encouraging the strongly ethical expansion of our competition offerings to new customers, both in the UK and internationally.

 Senior management supports our team to learn continuously and offer opportunities for training, in order to grow both together and as individuals.
 Together, we seek to improve ourselves, our processes and our business to deliver long-term shareholder value and a growing and contented customer base.
 We strive to support each other and to be good stewards of our assets, of our relationships with customers, staff, suppliers and ultimately of our Company’s reputation.